menu

 In addition, neighborhoodScout's exclusive research revealed that 96.7% of the adult residents in the Benton Harbor Southeast neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 98.2% of the neighborhoods in America.

-Also, the Benton Harbor Southeast neighborhood stands out for having an average per capita income lower than 96.5% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Benton Harbor Southeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.5% of the neighborhoods in America.

 Occupations